-Director of Communities Note: The officer who authorises a RIPA application should also carry •••••••••• out the review, renewal and cancellation.
-If the original Authorising Chief Executive and Corporate cancellation, (in the case of illness or has left the Council in the interim Directors only) this can be undertaken by another Authorising Officer.
-In exceptional circumstances it may be necessary for the Chief Executive or a Corporate Director to act as an Authorising Officer RIPA Issue a unique reference number to each authorisation requested Administrator under RIPA - reference numbers will be sequential and start at BCP01.
-Head of Audit Retain a copy of the application and authorisation together with any and supplementary documentation and notification of the approval given Management by the authorising officer Assurance Maintain a central RIPA records file matrix entering the required information as soon as the forms/documents are received in Deputy RIPA accordance with the relevant Home Office Code of Practice Administrator Review and monitor all forms and documents received to ensure will be Audit compliance with the relevant law and guidance in consultation with Manager the RIPA Senior Responsible Officer and inform the Authorising (Deputy Chief Internal Officer of any concerns Chase failures to submit documents and/or carry out Auditor) reviews/cancellations All Staff Must not engage in covert surveillance of any type unless authorised to do so, formally by a designated Authorising Officer Audit and Monitor the Council's usage of its powers under RIPA on an annual Governance basis Committee
+Chief Executive and Corporate Directors by another Authorising Officer.
+In exceptional circumstances it may be necessary for the Chief Executive or a Corporate Director to act as an Authorising Officer 5 RIPA Administrator Issue a unique reference number to each authorisation requested under RIPA or IPA - reference numbers will be sequential and start at BCP01.
+Head of Audit and Management Retain a copy of the application and authorisation together with any supplementary documentation and notification of the approval given by the authorising officer Assurance Maintain a central RIPA records file matrix entering the required information as soon as the forms/documents are received in Deputy RIPA Administrator will be Audit Manager (Deputy Chief accordance with the relevant Home Office Code of Practice Review and monitor all forms and documents received to ensure compliance with the relevant law and guidance in consultation with the RIPA Senior Responsible Officer and inform the Authorising Officer of any concerns Internal Auditor) Chase failures to submit documents and/or carry out reviews/cancellations All Staff Must not engage in directed surveillance of any type unless authorised to do so, formally by a designated Authorising Officer Audit and Monitor the Council's usage of its powers under RIPA on an annual Governance basis Committee

-10. Enforcement and sanctions
+10 Enforcement and Sanctions

-- 10.1 Compliance with the provisions of RIPA, the Home Office Codes of Practice and this policy and procedures should protect the council, its officers and agencies working on its behalf against legal challenge.
-Section 27 of RIPA states that "conduct... shall be lawful for all purposes if an authorisation...confers an entitlement to engage in that conduct on the person whose conduct it is and his conduct is in accordance with the authorisation".
-If correct procedures are not followed, the council could be rendered liable to claims, complaints and significant costs and the use of the information obtained may be disallowed in any subsequent legal proceedings. - 10.2 The Investigatory Powers Commissioner's Office (IPCO) conducts audits and inspections of the use of investigatory powers to ensure that public bodies that are authorised to use investigatory powers are doing so lawfully and in line with best practice.
+- 10.1 Compliance with the provisions of RIPA and IPA, the Home Office Codes of Practice and this policy and procedures should protect the Council, its officers and agencies working on its behalf against legal challenge.
+Section 27 of RIPA states that "conduct... shall be lawful for all purposes if an authorisation...confers an entitlement to engage in that conduct on the person whose conduct it is and his conduct is in accordance with the authorisation". - 10.2 If correct procedures are not followed, the Council could be rendered liable to claims, complaints and significant costs (subjects of surveillance may bring their own proceedings on Human Rights grounds) and the use of the information obtained may be disallowed in any subsequent legal proceedings. - 10.3 The Investigatory Powers Commissioner's Office (IPCO) conducts audits and inspections of the use of investigatory powers to ensure that public bodies that are authorised to use investigatory powers are doing so lawfully and in line with best practice.
 They produce thorough and impartial reports which support and inform the work of the IPC and the Judicial Commissioners.
-The IPCO also carries out ad-hoc investigations into potential non-compliance. - 10.3 Any failure to follow this policy will be considered gross misconduct and investigated accordingly.
+The IPCO also carries out ad-hoc investigations into potential non-compliance. - 10.4 Any failure to follow this policy will be considered gross misconduct and investigated accordingly.

-11. Further information and evidence
+11 Further Information and Evidence

-11.1 The Home Office has Codes of practice and guidance for making an application under the Regulation of Investigatory Powers Act (2000).

-11.2 Individuals who feel that the Local Authority has applied the principles of this policy incorrectly can appeal to the IPCO.
+- 11.1 The Home Office has Codes of practice and guidance for making an application under the Regulation of Investigatory Powers Act (2000). - 11.2 Individuals who feel that the Local Authority has applied the principles of this policy incorrectly can appeal to the IPCO.